-August 21, 2013 Ruling No. 2014-3687 Page 3 a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.
-In this case, the agency's request for a compliance ruling appears to be premature because the agency has not shown that it first notified the grievant in writing of the alleged procedural violation.
-The notice of noncompliance was not received by the grievant.
-Based on a review of the information submitted by the parties, however, it is evident that more than five workdays have elapsed since the agency provided the grievant with the second step response and the grievant has not responded.
-In the interest of expeditiously resolving the issues raised in this grievance, the grievant is ordered correct his noncompliance within ten work days of the date of this ruling by notifying his human resources office in writing that he wishes either to conclude the grievance or proceed to the third step.
-If he does not, the agency may administratively close the grievance without any further action on its part.
+September 16, 2013 Ruling No. 2014-3712 Page 3 timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.3 In this case, the agency's request for a compliance ruling appears to be premature because the agency has not shown that it first notified the grievant in writing of the alleged procedural violation.
+There is no indication that the notice of noncompliance has been received by the grievant.
+Based on a review of the information submitted by the parties, however, it is evident that more than five workdays have elapsed since the agency provided the grievant with the third step response and the grievant has not responded.4 In the interest of expeditiously resolving the issues raised in this grievance, the grievant is ordered to correct her noncompliance within ten work days of the date of this ruling by notifying her human resources office in writing that she wishes either to conclude the grievance or request qualification of her grievance.
+If she does not, the agency may administratively close the grievance without any further action on its part.
 The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).
-EDR's rulings on matters of compliance are final and nonappealable.
-Ute the St- Christopher M. Grab Director Office of Employment Dispute Resolution &lt;sup>3 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
+EDR's rulings on matters of compliance are final and nonappealable.5 Ote the Sh Christopher M. Grab Director Office of Employment Dispute Resolution 3 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
 Thus, EDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
-However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected. &lt;sup>4 Although the grievant has not received the agency's notice of noncompliance, EDR has notified the grievant that the agency has requested a compliance ruling regarding the grievant's failure to advance or conclude her grievance.
-See Va.
+However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.
+4 Although the grievant has not received the agency's notice of noncompliance, EDR has notified the grievant that the agency has requested a compliance ruling regarding the grievant's failure to advance or conclude her grievance.
+5 See Va.
 Code §§ 2.2-1202.1(5); 2.2-3003(G).